Almost perfect nonlinear power functions with exponents expressed as fractions

 \subsection{Quadratic residues and nonresidues}

-For a finite field $F$ of odd characteristic, a {\it quadratic residue of $F$} is an element of the form $a^2$ with $a \in \Fu$ and a {\it quadratic nonresidue of $F$} is an element of $\Fu$ that is not a quadratic residue.
+For a finite field $F$ of odd characteristic, a {\it quadratic residue of $F$} is an element of the form $a^2$ for some $a \in \Fu$ and a {\it quadratic nonresidue of $F$} is an element of $\Fu$ that is not a quadratic residue.
 The $0$ element is considered neither a quadratic residue nor a quadratic nonresidue.
+We let $\Fqr$ denote the set of quadratic residues of $F$.
 There are $\cardFu/2$ quadratic residues and $\cardFu/2$ quadratic nonresidues in $F$.
 If $a \in F$, then